Balan-balan is a ghost of Sabahan folk mythology, also known as Penanggalan or Hantu Penanggal in West Malaysia.

 Famous in Kota Belud, it is also called ‘B kuasa dua’ which means B to the power of 2, because you’re saying the b-word twice.

-You’re not supposed to say its name as legend says you summon it closer to you every time you say “balan-balan.”
+You’re not supposed to say its name aloud as legend says you summon it closer to you every time you say “balan-balan.”

-However, some believe this entity is not a ghost, rather that it is a woman who practices black magic.
+However, some believe this entity is not a ghost, but a woman who practices black magic.

-The balan-balan is able to detach its head with lungs, stomach and intestines attached, leaving its body behind to hunt.
+According to legend, the balan-balan is able to detach its head with lungs, stomach and intestines attached, leaving its body behind to hunt.
 It usually hunts at night but can leave its body any time it wants.
 It has a preference for the blood of pregnant women, women who recently gave birth and newborns.

 A balan-balan is said to be able to pass through walls and ooze up through the cracks of the floorboards in the house.

-One of the widely known ways to destroy a balan-balan is to pour broken glass into its empty neck cavity – assuming you have found its headless body.
+One of the widely known ways in local folklore to destroy a balan-balan is to pour broken glass into its empty neck cavity – assuming you have found its headless body.

 Some say that the balan-balan traits are inherited, passing down from one generation to another from mother to daughter.

-There are other related myths in Asia of supernatural entities which have similar modus operandi and appearances.
+There are other related myths in Asia of supernatural entities with similar modus operandi and appearances.

 Perhaps there are no immigration boundaries for those in the mystical world.